RelevanceAI/relevanceai/README.md

 client = Client(<project_name>, <api_key>)
 ```

-This is a data example in the right format to be uploaded to relevanceai.
-Every document you upload should:
+Prepare your documents for insertion by following the below format:
-- Be a list of dictionaries
+- Each document should be a dictionary
-- Every dictionary has a field called _id
+- Include a field `_id` as a primary key, otherwise it's automatically generated
-- Vector fields end in _vector_
+- Suffix vector fields with `_vector_`

 ```{python}
 docs = [